Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 On average, for the rehearsal dinner length, you should estimate about three hours for the event.

-For example, a three-course served dinner (appetizer, entree, dessert) can take an hour and a half to be completed.
-However, if you add a little bit of mingling time in the beginning, then adding speeches and giving out gifts to the wedding party, you easily can assume a three-hour window for everything.
+For example, a three-course dinner (appetizer, entree, dessert) can take an hour and a half to complete.
+However, if you add a bit of mingling time in the beginning, then add speeches and give out gifts to the wedding party, you can easily assume a three-hour window for everything.

 Rehearsal Dinner Checklist